pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 ax.set_title("Residuals between Model Implied and Sample Correlations", fontsize=25);
 ```

+But the posterior predictive checks still look reasonable.

 ```{code-cell} ipython3
 make_ppc(idata_sem0, 100, drivers=drivers, dims=(3, 5))
 ```

+We can also continue to assess questions of direct and indirect effects that were obscure in the simpler measurement model.

++++

+### Indirect and Direct Effects

 ```{code-cell} ipython3
 def calculate_effects(idata, var="SUP_P"):